return {

 you can find the values for these version specifiers on GitHub.
 You will likely

-use this only rarely, as it is normal to install the main
+use this only rarely, as it is normal to install the main branch of the

 plugin.
 But if you know that a recent change in a plugin is causing issues for